kharvd/practicechat/README.md

 Chat uses JSON-based protocol for client-server communication.

 Every message is a JSON object that contains two fields:

 * message_type -- a string that determines the type of the message
 * payload -- a JSON object which is specific to the message type

 ### Client-to-Server messages
 #### connect
 Tries to connect the client to the server.
+Must be called within 1 second after socket connection.

 Payload example: